ptlvrd/DSA456-Notes/README.md

 2. **Open Addressing**: If a toy's compartment is full, we look for the next empty one in a specific way until we find one.

 So, hash tables help us find places for our toys quickly, even if they sometimes end up trying to share a spot.
 We use smart ways to handle those times when they do share.

+### Chaining in Hash Tables

+Imagine you have a big toy box with many small compartments (slots).
+Each compartment can hold a line of toys, one behind the other (a linked list).

+### How Chaining Works

+1. **Hash Index**: A magic spell (hash function) changes a toy's number (key) into a smaller number.
+This smaller number tells you which compartment the toy goes into.

+2. **Linked List**: Inside each compartment, toys can line up one after the other.
+If two toys get the same compartment number, they just form a line.

+### Example with Chaining

+Let's say you have 6 toys with these keys (special numbers): k1, k2, k3, k4, k5, k6.
+Your hash function changes these keys into smaller numbers (hash indexes) as follows:

+- k1 -> 0
+- k2 -> m - 3
+- k3 -> m - 1
+- k4 -> m - 3
+- k5 -> 0
+- k6 -> m - 3

+If `m` is the number of compartments (slots), the toys will be stored like this:

+- Compartment 0: k1, k5
+- Compartment m - 3: k2, k4, k6
+- Compartment m - 1: k3

+Each compartment has a line of toys (linked list).

+### Operations in Chaining

+1. **Insert (k, v)**:
+   - Find the compartment using the hash function.
+   - Search the linked list in that compartment for the key.
+   - If the key exists, update the toy.
+   - If the key doesn't exist, add the new toy to the end of the line.

+2. **Search (k)**:
+   - Find the compartment using the hash function.
+   - Search the linked list in that compartment for the key.
+   - If the key is found, return the toy.
+   - If the key is not found, the toy is not in the box.

+3. **Delete (k)**:
+   - Find the compartment using the hash function.
+   - Search the linked list in that compartment for the key.
+   - If the key is found, remove the toy from the line.
+   - If the key is not found, the toy is not in the box.

+### Run Time for Operations

+- **Find Compartment**: Quick (takes the same time no matter how many toys) because we just use the magic spell (hash function).
+- **Add/Modify/Delete Toy**: Quick, once we find the right spot in the line.
+- **Search in Linked List**: Takes longer if the line is very long.
+The worst case is if all toys end up in one compartment, making the search slow (but this rarely happens).

+### Load Factor (λ)

+The load factor (λ) shows how full the compartments are:

+\[
+\lambda = \frac{\text{number of toys}}{\text{number of compartments}}
+\]

+### Worst Case vs. Average Case

+- **Worst Case**: If all toys go into one compartment, searching the line takes a long time (θ(n)).
+- **Average Case**: If toys are spread out evenly (which usually happens), each line is short, making the search quick (θ(1 + λ)).

+### Summary

+- Chaining uses a linked list in each compartment to handle collisions (when two toys want the same spot).
+- Operations like insert, search, and delete are generally quick.
+- The length of the lines (linked lists) depends on how full the table is (load factor λ).
+- The worst-case scenario is rare, and usually, the operations are efficient.